 - Diabetes Incentive

-The six PIP Incentives that will remain unchanged are:
+The other seven PIP Incentives that will remain unchanged are:

 - eHealth Incentive

 - Teaching Payment

 - Indigenous Health Incentive, and